ROCm/clr/doc/roctracer_spec.md

 # ROC Tracer Library Specification
 ```
-The rocTracer API is agnostic to specific runtime and may trace
+- The rocTracer API is agnostic to specific runtime and may trace
 the runtime API calls and asynchronous GPU activity.
-Also, application code annotation rocTX API is provided.
+- The rocTX API is provided for application code annotation.
 ```
 ## 1. High level overview
 ```